-You’re breaking up a backseat argument for the 10th time that morning.
+You’re breaking up a backseat argument for the tenth time that morning.
 Surely I didn’t fight this much when I was 12…right?
-You try something desperate (er… creative?) and suddenly 8th graders are excited about a Bible passage.
+So you try something desperate (er… creative?).
+Then suddenly eighth-graders are excited about a Bible passage.

 - Designate 10 minutes for this prayer experience.

 - Pick one passage of Scripture.
 Have a student read it aloud.